-Chelby Marie Daigle is Muslim Link’s Coordinator.
-Under her direction, Muslim Link adopted its Diversity, Equity, and Inclusion Policy so that the paper strives to reflect the complexity of the region’s Muslim communities.
-As Coordinator, she works to build relationships with local Muslim and mainstream organizations and manages the paper's social media and events listing.
-She also works closely with the Publisher to develop operational policies for the paper.
+Chelby Marie Daigle is Muslim Link’s Editor in Chief and Coordinator.
+Under her direction, Muslim Link adopted its Diversity, Equity, and Inclusion Policy so that the website strives to reflect the complexity of Muslim communities in Canada.
+She knows that she fails to do justice to this complexity every day but she will continue to try to improve as she recognizes the frustration of being both marginalized in the mainstream and also marginalized in Muslim communities.
+As Coordinator, she works to build relationships with Muslim and mainstream organizations and manages the website's social media, event listings, and directories.
+She organizes regular Muslim Link gatherings.
+She also works closely with the Publisher to find ways to keep Muslim Link sustainable.
 Find her on Twitter @ChelbyDaigle

 Rohingya Canadian youth, many of whom came as refugees to Canada, have been taking the lead in pushing for justice for their people in Myanmar and Bangladesh.